STL2600/going-commando-talk/talk.md

 -> A good calendar app can be taken for granted. <-

+-> It's easily overlooked <-

--> Easily overlooked, but absolutely essential if you are going... <- ^
+-> but absolutely essential if you are going... <-
+^

 -> # FULL COMMANDO <-